B.A., University of North Carolina, Greensboro

 Advanced Legal Research

-Research & Technical Skills for the Georgia Lawyer
+Research & Technology Skills for the Georgia Lawyer

 Maureen A. Cahill has served the University of Georgia School of Law for over 20 years but in several different ways.

 Before assuming her current position, she worked in the law library as a catalog assistant for 10 months.
 Prior to this position, Cahill served as a staff attorney for the University of Georgia School of Law's Prisoner Legal Counseling Project for 16 years.